Ivan Pavlov's TheorySecondary students aged 12-14 in green cardigans perform an experiment on Pavlov's Theory with sound cues in a modern classroom.

 It implies that the original connection between the conditioned stimulus and the conditioned response can be reactivated under certain circumstances.

-Exploring the dynamics of extinction and spontaneous recovery within classical conditioning reveals the intricate nature of learning and behavior.
+Exploring the dynamics of extinction and spontaneous recovery within classical conditioning reveals the intricate nature of learning and behaviour.
 These phenomena demonstrate that conditioned responses are subject to change and that the process of acquiring and modifying associations is dynamic and ongoing.

 The exploration of these dynamics expands our understanding of classical conditioning and its implications in various real-world scenarios.